dominiquedes/dominiquedes/README.md

 # hey im dominique desert

-i am a **fullstack** developer and **computer engineer** with a passion for different cs and engineering concentrations from New York.
+i am a **computer engineering student** with a passion for different cs and engineering concentrations from New York.
 I have a passion for technology and learning about computers in general.
 I sold my first app CoreIdea at 15 and have been building projects ever since.

 my work is very diverse. ranginng from software engineering to electrical engineering, i love creating tools and working with data sets.